The Faculty has a variety of schemes to host postdoctoral academics. Among these are:

 1. Consider whether this is the best year for you to make the application.
 Unsuccessful applicants will only be able to resubmit the following year if they are invited to do so by the British Academy.

 2. Ensure you meet the eligibility criteria.
-You must completed your viva voce after 1 November 2018 and by 1 April 2022, plus you must not have held a permanent academic post.
+You must have completed your viva voce after 1 November 2019 and by 1 April 2023, plus you must not have held a permanent academic post.
 This extended eligibility period is in view of the difficulties faced by researchers as a result of the pandemic, and the impact that COVID-19 may have had on the ability of some researchers to make applications in the past year.
 Candidates are invited to provide a statement of any circumstances they feel may have impacted their research track record.
 Any information received will be treated confidentially and shared only with the Chair of the selection panel.